SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 #### System Error Handling

-System-level error handling implies that the errors are communicated back to the messaging system and, given that not every messaging system is the same, the capabilities may differ from binder to binder.
+System-level error handling implies that the errors are communicated back to the messaging system and given that not every messaging system is the same, the capabilities may differ from binder to binder.

 That said, in this section we explain the general idea behind system level error handling and using the RabbitMQ binder as an example.
 For more details and configuration options, see the individual binder's documentation.